FranciszekPin/cozy-interpreter/README.md

 variable-name = expression
 ```

-Assigning value works in similar way to C, but note that there are spaces required before and af after '=' characters.
+Assigning value works in similar way to C, but note that there are spaces required before and after '=' characters.
 Also chaining assignments is impossible.
 See examples of wrong syntax below to better understand: